cscart/docs/en/install/digitalocean.rst

     :align: center
     :alt: CS-Cart License Agreement.

 3.7.
-Enter your MySQL information (see Step 2.5), define admin credentials, and click Install:
+Enter your MySQL information (see Step 2.4), define admin credentials, and click **Install**:

 .. image:: img/digitalocean/13_installation_details.png
     :align: center
-    :alt: Enter the information from Step 2.5 to the fields.
+    :alt: Enter the information from Step 2.4 to the fields.

 3.8.
 Congratulations!
 Now you have a fast CS-Cart store on DigitalOcean hosting.